 Q: How do I submit my application?

-A: Download the application and certification pages from the website, fill them out and assemble the documents in the order indicated in the instructions.
-Email the three PDF files of your application to skadden.foundation@skadden.com, by Friday, September 6, 2024.
+A: Download the application and certification pages from our website, complete them and assemble all documents in the order indicated in the instructions.
+Email a PDF file of your application to Skadden.Foundation@skadden.com by the deadline on September 19, 2025.

 Q: What does the Skadden Foundation look for in applicants?

-Q: How do I request an accommodations in the application process?
-Or as a Fellow?
+Q: How do I request accommodations during the application process or as a Fellow?

 A: We want you to succeed in this process.
-We provide accommodations (and bear any accommodation-related expenses) during the selection process as requested, and also throughout our programming during the Fellowship.
-Many Skadden Fellows have received accommodations during the selection process and during their fellowships.
-Prior accommodations related to our interviews have included ones for mobility (all offices are accessible), having a service animal present, a lactation room, a remote/video format instead of in-person, ASL interpretation, live transcription, extra time, and providing written questions at the start of the interview, as well as other needed accommodations.
-While our default interview format will be in person, a remote option will be available on request.
-We recognize that an in person interview may present a hardship for some applicants, for any of a variety of reasons such as if you are out of the country, are unable to travel due to caregiving responsibilities, or due to health considerations.
-Remote interviews will follow the same format as in person ones, which is the format we used remotely from 2020-23.
-Any applicant who may need assistance or accommodations should contact Kathy Quijije at kathy.quijije@skadden.com or (212) 735-5176.
-As our fellowship and accommodation coordinator, Kathy is not a member of the selection committee.
-During the Fellowship period, we regularly accommodate requests, including for personal, family, or medical leaves.
+We provide reasonable accommodations (and bear any reasonable accommodation-related expenses) during the selection process as requested, and also throughout our programming during the Fellowship.
+Many Skadden Fellows have received accommodations during the selection process and during their Fellowships.
+Prior reasonable accommodations related to our interviews have included ones for mobility (all offices are accessible), having a service animal present, a lactation room, a remote/video format instead of in-person, ASL interpretation, live transcription, extra time, masking and providing written questions at the start of the interview, as well as other needed reasonable accommodations.
+Schedule changes are challenging to accommodate in our abbreviated interview window, so they are generally not allowed but will be approved for bona fide reasons, including medical or religious reasons.
+While our default interview format will be in-person, a remote option will be available on request.
+We recognize that an in-person interview may present a hardship for some applicants for any of a variety of reasons, such as if you are out of the country or unable to travel due to caregiving responsibilities or health considerations.
+Remote interviews will follow the same format as in-person ones.
+Any applicant who may need assistance or reasonable accommodations should contact Kathy Quijije at kathy.quijije@skadden.com or (212) 735-5176.
+As our Fellowship and accommodation coordinator, Kathy is not a member of the selection committee.
+During the Fellowship period, we regularly accommodate requests, including for personal, family or medical leaves.
 If there are special circumstances that affect your participation in the Fellowship or any of our programs, please let us know.

-Q: What if my host organization or law school has never had a Fellow?
+Q: What if my host organization or law school has never had a Skadden Fellow?

 A: That is not a problem.
 You can introduce us to an exemplary organization — we simply have not gotten to them all yet — and every day new organizations are being founded by accomplished legal services attorneys.
-Similarly, we are always looking for students who have excelled at schools that have not previously had a successful fellowship applicant.
+Similarly, we are always looking for students and recent law school graduates who have excelled at schools that have not previously had a successful Fellowship applicant.

-A: No. We look at the whole applicant, including their letters of recommendation.
-Because the clients whom Fellows serve have significant and often complex legal needs, we are looking for excellent students.
+A: No. We consider the whole applicant, including recommendation letters.
+Because the clients whom Fellows serve have significant and often complex legal needs, we are looking for excellent students and recent law school graduates.
 Many successful candidates will be at the very top of their law school classes, and most will have grades that fall in their law school’s top quartile.
 We know that some applicants attend law schools without grading systems and that schools have different grading curves.
 We also understand that some students go to school at night because they work full-time, or have family obligations, and such circumstances may impact their grades and activities in law school.

 Q: After I submit my application, how does the application process proceed?

-A: We anticipate that approximately 100 applicants will be invited to an interview.
-If you are selected to receive an interview, Skadden Fellowship coordinator Kathy Quijije will email you on September 20th.
-Interviews will be conducted between September 23 and October 10 in the following cities: Boston, Chicago, Los Angeles, New York City, Palo Alto, and Washington DC.
+The general timeline will be: If you are selected to receive an interview, the Skadden Fellowship coordinator will email you in September.
+Interviews will be conducted between late September and mid-October in the following cities: Boston, Chicago, Los Angeles, New York, Palo Alto and Washington, D.C.
 The Foundation will pay for your travel to the location of your interview.
-After the interviews, the Advisory Committee selects approximately 56 finalists who will be presented to the Selection Trustees.
-If you are a finalist, we will call you on October 11, 2024.
+After the interviews, the Advisory Committee will select finalists, who will be presented to the Selection Trustees.
+If you are a finalist, we will call you by the end of October 2025.
 If not, you will receive an email letting you know.
-The Selection Trustees will meet on November 14, 2024, to select the Fellows, and we’ll call the finalists to let you know either way on November 15, 2024.
+The Selection Trustees will meet in November 2025 to select the Fellows, and we’ll call the finalists to let you know either way the next day.

 Q: What if I have additional questions?

 A: You may call or email anytime.
-The Skadden Foundation is committed to the complete transparency of the application process.
-Our contact information is here.
+The Skadden Foundation is committed to the transparency of the application process.
+Access our contact information.

 Your Project Proposal

-Q: How do I develop an application proposal?
+Q: How do I develop a project proposal?

 A: You will need to secure an eligible host organization with which you will apply.
 Together, you will design a project proposal.
 In honing your application, please feel free to reach out to us.
 We do not pair applicants to host organizations or recommend host organizations to applicants.